arrigonialberto86/funtime/transfer.md

 model.compile( optimizer =' rmsprop', loss =' categorical_crossentropy') # train the model on the new data for a few epochs model.fit_generator(...)
 ```

-Now freeze the first ~150 layers (an hyperparameter to be tuned) and unfreeze the rest to perform fine-tuning:
+Now freeze the first ~150 layers (an hyperparameter to be tuned) and 'unfreeze' the rest of the layers to perform fine-tuning:
 ```python
 for layer in model.layers[: 150]:
 layer.trainable = False